CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 The *Templates* option comes with a set of default pages, but these tend to be outdated.
 The *Cloner* feature mirrors a site and searches for form fields to rewrite.
 However, if the POST fields deviate from the usual methods for posting forms, this method may fail.
 In such cases, save the HTML of the targeted webpage, modify the forms into standard format(s), and then use the *Import* feature for successful replication.

 When utilizing an external IP address, input the external IP rather than the NAT address.
 It's crucial to establish port forwarding from the external IP to the NAT IP because browsers cannot directly communicate with private IP addresses.
-Therefore, specifying an external IP is essential for external access.
+Specifying an external IP is essential for external access.
 This is a networking requirement, not an issue specific to *SET*.
 For the purposes of this project, this step was unnecessary.
 My team utilized the *Cloner* method to illustrate the ease with which popular websites can be cloned and exploited for harvesting credentials.
 This method will capture all POST activity from the designated page.

 For optimal credential harvesting, utilize websites that have both the username and password fields available on the same page.
 The following are examples of this: